Maria-Zurakowska/Music-Hub-App-Front/README.md

 My second individual project -  a frontend side of Music Hub App.
 This project integrates the backend with the frontend using the Vaadin framework.
+To start the application run the MusicHubApplicationFrontApplication class.

 *Main View*